Can We Learn This Skill?

 What is one story about talking to strangers that you could share and enrich this experience?

 Belonging@Work works.
-I craft unique, social science-based roadmaps for leaders and teams to reach "I.Belong.Here" state.
-We overcome loneliness together. ** Experience Human Connection ** World of Belonging**
+I craft unique, social science-based roadmaps of growth - for leaders and teams to reach their "I.Belong.Here" state. ** Experience Human Connection - Eliminate Loneliness **

 Short reflection Eduardo dos Santos Silva : How much , do you think, of our challenge with "talking to strangers" comes from the internal pressure of defending our own point of view (aka.
 Ego)?